terraform-ibm-modules/terraform-ibm-landing-zone-vpc/README.md

 ---

-## VPN Gateways
+## VPN gateways

-This module can create any number of VPN gateways on any number of subnets using the `vpn_gateways` variable.
-For more about VPN gateways on VPC [read the documentation here](https://cloud.ibm.com/docs/vpc?topic=vpc-using-vpn)
+You can create any number of VPN gateways on your subnets by using the `vpn_gateways` variable.
+For more information about VPN gateways on VPC, see [About site-to-site VPN gateways](https://cloud.ibm.com/docs/vpc?topic=vpc-using-vpn) in the IBM Cloud docs.

 ---